 Why Use Almonds in Raw Food Recipes?

-Almonds are an excellent ingredient for raw food recipes because they are nutrient-dense, shelf-stable, and adaptable in both sweet and savory dishes.
+Almonds are an excellent ingredient for raw food recipes because they are nutrient-dense, shelf-stable, and adaptable in both sweet and savoury dishes.

 When soaked, almonds become softer and easier to blend, turning into creamy bases, spreads, and even dairy alternatives.
 They’re also widely available and can be used whole, sliced, chopped, or ground.